ipfs-inactive/blog/content/post/078-go-ipfs-0.4.23.md

 * Fixed build on go 1.13
 * New version of the WebUI to fix some issues with the peers map

+## 📒 Changelog

+Check out the full [changelog for this release](https://github.com/ipfs/go-ipfs/blob/master/CHANGELOG.md#0423-2019-01-29) which has all the details.

 ## ❤️ Contributors

 | Contributor | Commits | Lines ± | Files Changed |